protocolbuffers/protocolbuffers.github.io/content/programming-guides/dos-donts.md

     https://google.github.io/styleguide/cppguide.html#Namespace_Names.
     If these style guides conflict, use `java_package` for Java.

-## **Never** Use Text-format Messages for Interchange
+## **Don't** use Text Format Messages for Interchange

-Deserializing of text-format protocol buffers will fail when the binary is unaware of a field rename, a new field, or a new extension.
-In general, text-format is not future proof.
-Use text-format for human editing and debugging only.
+Text-based serialization formats like text format and JSON represent fields and enum values as strings.
+As a result, deserialization of protocol buffers in these formats using old code will fail when a field or enum value is renamed, or when a new field or enum value or extension is added.
+Use binary serialization when possible for data interchange, and use text format for human editing and debugging only.

+If you use protos converted to JSON in your API or for storing data, you may not be able to safely rename fields or enums at all.

 ## **Never** Rely on Serialization Stability Across Builds